n4vysh/n4vysh.dev/README.md

 ## Update

-Run `just update` to update dependency packages.
 [Renovate][renovate-link] create update pull requests every 3 months on the first day of the month.

 [renovate-link]: https://renovatebot.com